 - Attracting a Mate

 Many birds use colorful plumage or elaborate courtship displays to attract mates, and a beautifully decorated nest can serve the same purpose.
 Unusual decorations or bright colors may attract a mate's attention, and the more extreme the decorations, the better the chances of attracting a strong, healthy mate.
 Many male birds decorate nests to attract mates, even if the females will ultimately select a more camouflaged, hidden nest site to lay their eggs.
-Bowerbirds are the most elaborate nest decorators, creating extensive sites with colorful materials to woo their mates.
+Bowerbirds are the most elaborate nest decorators, creating extensive sites with colorful materials to woo their mates, though their creations are not used for nesting and egg-laying.

 No matter what the reason for decorating a nest, its overall beauty and impressiveness is in the eye of the beholder.
 Even an intricate structure and delicate weaving, such as the dangling pouch nest constructed by the aptly named weavers, can be a type of decoration that stands out to different birds.
 There is much more to discover about how wild birds decorate their nests, and ornithologists are continuing to study this phenomenon to learn more about birds and their nesting habits.